mstocco/mariostoc.co/content/traininglog/20210801-ironman2021-8weeksout.md

 Swim: **~3200m** / **70 minutes**
 Run: **18.2 km** / **112 minutes**

-Whether I was subconsciously procrastinating or I just felt like I needed some time for myself, I got out the door late in the afternoon for today's workout.
+Maybe I was subconsciously procrastinating but I got out the door late in the afternoon.
 To drag things out more, I drove out to _Matheson Lake_ instead of going to _Elk Lake_.
 <!---->
-The winds from the west had picked up and I was taking a chance by going out to the East Sooke area (westerloes are typically strongest out that way).
+The winds from the west had picked up and I was taking a chance by going out to the East Sooke area (westerlies are typically strongest out that way).